5 June (film)

 5 June (Der 5.
 Juni) is a 1942 German war film directed by Fritz Kirchhoff and starring Carl Raddatz, Joachim Brennecke and Karl Ludwig Diehl.
 The film depicts the events of 1940 when German forces successfully invaded France.
 It was shot on location in France and Germany.
+The film was made at the Babelsberg Studio in Berlin, and around Brittany, Mulhouse and Brandenburg.
+The film's sets were designed by the art directors Erich Kettelhut, Herbert Nitzschke and Wilhelm Vorwerg.

 Constant changes to the film, often at the request of the German military, led to large cost overruns.
 In November 1942, the film was banned by the Minister of Public Enlightenment and Propaganda Joseph Goebbels for unspecified reasons.
 It has been speculated that Goebbels thought the film was not entertaining enough or wished to avoid offending the Vichy government of France.